Recent Mortgage Rate Trends

 - ARM – Adjustable-rate mortgage (ARM) refers to a loan where the interest rates are subject to change.
 The interest rate normally adjusts in relation to an index interest rate; in turn, the monthly payments rise or decrease according to the loan’s index interest rate.

 - Fixed-Rate Mortgage – A fixed-rate mortgage is repaid with a fixed interest rate.
 Unlike adjustable-rate mortgages, the interest rate is set from the start and does not change during the life of the loan.
-That doesn’t mean every repayment is the same; the amount paid towards principal and interest changes every month.
+That doesn’t mean every repayment is the same; the amount paid towards principal and interest changes monthly.

 - 5/1 Adjustable Rate Mortgage – Also referred to as a 5-year ARM, this is a mortgage loan in which “5” refers to the number of years the interest rate will remain fixed.
 The “1” refers to how often the interest rate will change after the initial five-year period.